KQED News StaffKQED News Staff

 Grace Won has been an on-call producer on Forum since 2019.
 Prior to joining KQED, Grace was a litigator, and worked on a variety of pro bono prisoner cases, including one that resulted in overturning a client's death penalty sentence on constitutional grounds.
 She holds a law degree from Georgetown University Law Center, an M.A. in English from University College London and a B.A. in American history and East Asian studies from Harvard University.

-Guy Marzorati is a reporter and producer for KQED's California Politics and Government Desk.
+Guy Marzorati is a reporter and producer for KQED's California Politics and Government Desk, based in San Jose.
 Guy joined KQED in 2013, and reports on state and local politics.
-He produces KQED's weekly radio show and podcast Political Breakdown, and recently produced The Political Mind of Jerry Brown, a radio series and podcast on the life and political career of California's former governor.
-Guy grew up in New York and graduated from Santa Clara University.
+He produces KQED's weekly radio show and podcast Political Breakdown and KQED's digital voter guide.
+Guy is a graduate of Santa Clara University.

 Chief Content Officer